Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 This dashboard should allow me to analyse Sales by State This dashboard should allow me to compare revenue by category and state in tabular view.

-With this information, I can make more informed decisions abouthow well our company VanArsdel product sell in 2017.
+With this information, I can make more informed decisions about how well our company VanArsdel product sell in 2017.
 Also how well VanArsdel product doing against our competing product in the industry for the year 2017.